giann/zappa/README.md

 ```javascript
 z.div().text('get me !').html();
 ```
-will return the `innerHTML` of the generated HTML.
+will return the `outerHTML` of the generated HTML.